 Sushi

 Blue Sushi – You don’t go here because it has the best sushi.
 You go here because it’s a great dining experience.
 There are two locations in the Omaha area.
-But try the Old Market location and if you go with a group, consider dining upstairs.
+But try the Old Market location.
+If you go with a group, consider dining upstairs.
 Blue Sushi is also really popular for happy hour.

 Decent Food / Good Atmosphere